biomecollective/biome-labyrinth/docs/Readme.md

   new room to the labyrinth.
 - [Room settings reference:](room-settings-reference.md) A detailed explanation of each room and button setting available when editing a room.
+- [The anatomy of a room:](anatomy-of-a-room.md) Rooms are just a folder with a collection of files; this document explains what those files are.
 - [Room scripting:](room-scripting.md) An introduction to the scripting possibilities for labyrinth rooms, with examples.
 - [Design principles:](design-principles.md) The design principles the Labyrinth